JetBrains/ideavim/README.md

 Keyboard shortcut conflicts between the Vim emulation and the IDE can be resolved via "File | Settings | Editor | Vim Emulation", "File | Settings |
-Keymap" on Linux & Windows, and by "Preferences | Editor | Vim Emulation", "Preferences | Keymap" on macOS.
-They can also be resolved by key mapping commands in your ~/.ideavimrc file.
+Keymap" on Linux & Windows, and via "Preferences | Editor | Vim Emulation", "Preferences | Keymap" on macOS.
+They can also be resolved by key-mapping commands in your ~/.ideavimrc file.

-Get an Early Access
+Get Early Access
 -------------------

 Would you like to try new features and fixes?
 Join the Early Access Program and